online-ml/river/docs/releases/unreleased.md

 ## datasets

-- Added the `datasets.Music`, which is a dataset for multi-output binary classification.
+- Added `datasets.Music`, which is a dataset for multi-output binary classification.
+- Added `datasets.gen.Friedman`, which is synthetic regression dataset.

 ## metrics